langchain-ai/langgraph/docs/docs/cloud/deployment/studio.md

 # How to Test with LangGraph Studio

 LangGraph applications can be tested with LangGraph Studio.
-LangGraph Studio is an robust UI for testing and exercising functionality of the graphs in a LangGraph application.
-The LangGraph Studio UI connects directly to a LangGraph Cloud API or to a local LangGraph API instance.
+LangGraph Studio is a robust UI for testing and exercising functionality of the graphs in a LangGraph application.
+The LangGraph Studio UI connects directly to a LangGraph Cloud deployments or to a local LangGraph API instance.

 The LangGraph Studio UI is available within <a href="https://www.langchain.com/langsmith" target="_blank">LangSmith</a>.
 To test a LangGraph application, navigate to the <a href="https://smith.langchain.com/" target="_blank">LangSmith UI</a>.

 ## Test Cloud Deployment

-The LangGraph Studio UI connects directly to LangGraph Cloud APIs.
+The LangGraph Studio UI connects directly to LangGraph Cloud deployments.

 Starting from the <a href="https://smith.langchain.com/" target="_blank">LangSmith UI</a>...